NatLee/Django-Simple-3rd-Party-JWT/README.md

 Once you login with Google, your account ID will be recorded in the database.

-> See more login information in database.
+> See more login information in `social_account` table in database.

 | id  | provider |     unique_id      | user_id |
 | :-: | :------: | :----------------: | :-----: |